-This next section considers complementary and alternative medicine or CAM, looking at various types, their philosophies and objective evidence about them.
+This following sections will consider complementary and alternative medicine or CAM, looking at various types, their philosophies and objective evidence about them.

 - The Demand for Complementary and Alternative Medicine